-You should be able to deal with your own small claims matters (generally speaking, those claims of a value less than £10,000) when a claim is disputed.
+Also, you should be able to deal with your own small claims matters (generally speaking, those claims of a value less than £10,000) when a claim is disputed.
 The small claims court is intended to allow people and businesses to resolve disputes without having to use lawyers.
 You can use a lawyer for a small claims court claim if you want but you are very unlikely to be able to recover the legal costs you incur over and above court fees, capped expert report fees and witness expenses.

 One of the main reasons to carry out your own debt recovery, is the cost.

 Whilst many legal services can be offered for a fixed fee by solicitors, litigation is different as it is difficult to predict how long a particular claim will take to get to trial.
 Litigation can be expensive and unpredictable.
 Remember that in small claims matters, you are unlikely to recover your legal costs regardless of whether you win or lose.

 By keeping control of your own debt recovery procedures you will be alert to overdue invoices and can take swift action straight away, without the delay of instructing your solicitor.

 With the best will in the world, solicitors can only manage so much work and so many clients in the course of a day.
 Your case is your priority but is it your solicitor's?

 By keeping control of the litigation yourself, you don't need to be chasing updates or worrying about whether everything is in hand.
 The file will be on your desk and under your watchful eye.
 Once you know how to make a claim, you will be able to run and diarise the matter ahead.

 You Know Your Customer